lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-03-19-revisiting_demillo.md

 and the [Stanford Pascal Verifier](https://purl.stanford.edu/nh154bt5645) (which I have experimented with).
 These early tools were not very capable and some lacked a sound logical basis.
+When I was working at the Stanford AI Lab in 1979, the main computer (shared by all faculty and students) had just over one megabyte of memory and we were asked not to burden it by using the arrow keys when editing.
+So I'm amused to see the authors complain about
+"the lack at this late date of even a single verification of a working system".

 ### Their argument

 The authors' argument rests on two pillars:

-* Formal proofs are extremely low-level, "literally unspeakable" and (apart from trivial cases) infeasibly long.
+* Formal proofs are extremely low-level, "literally unspeakable" and infeasibly long.
-* Mathematicians' traditional method of validating a proof through discussion is the right way to establish a proof of any proposition.
+* Mathematicians' traditional method of validating a proof through discussion is the right way to establish the truth of any proposition.

 The first pillar rests on their claim that Whitehead and Russell's *Principia Mathematica* was a "deathblow" for the idea of formalisation, because it